holstt/microservice-discord-bot-template/README.md

 The content of the `Summary` attribute for each command should give a description of the command.
 The description is included just below the command call specification.
 If the command module is decorated with the `Remarks` attribute, the content will be included after the command description.

-However, customization of the auto-generated message is possible - see below.
+The commands will appear in the help message following the order they are declared in the command module class.

-This behaviour can be overridden for a specific command category by decorating your own custom help command with a `Priority` attribute of 1 or higher.
+All this behaviour can be overridden for a specific command category by decorating your own custom help command with a `Priority` attribute of 1 or higher.

 --INSERT EXAMPLE IMAGE HERE